MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 3. **Create the transit logical networks**: You need to create logical networks:
     - A logical network to mirror the transit (Frontend) physical network.
     - Private virtual IP (VIP) and public VIP networks, to assign VIPs to the SLB service.
 4. **Create private and public VIP logical networks**: Private virtual IP (VIP) and public VIP networks, to assign VIPs to the SLB service.
 5. **Import the service template**: Import and customize the SLB service template.
 6. **Deploy SLB**: Deploy SLB as a VMM service, and configure the service properties.
 7. **Validate the deployment**: Configure BGP peering between the SLB/MUX instance and a BGP router, assign a public IP address to a tenant VM or service, and access the VM or service from outside the network.

 ## Prepare the certificate

-Ensure that the SSL certificate that you created during the NC deployment is copied to NCCertificate.CR folder
+Ensure that the SSL certificate that you created during the NC deployment is copied to NCCertificate.CR folder.

 ## Download the service template